PathwayCommons/cytoscape-sbgn-stylesheet/documentation/sbgnviz-data-field-exploration.md

 # How the Data is Used

-This section will explain how the data fiels in nodes above are use in SBGNViz
+This section will explain how the data fiels in nodes above are use in SBGNRenderer

 ## Graph Styling